Cptooooooo/tictactoe/README.md

 # tictactoe
 A tictactoe client implemented using curses in Python.

 The server runs the game logic and a cpu player.
-It can handle only one client at a time and is by default listening at port 6969.
+It can handle multiple clients at a time and is by default listening at port 6969.
 The client loads the **tictac.ini** config file to get server address and other info needed for saving games and score.

 # Usage
 - tictactoeServer